 Previously we had sequenced a transcriptome from the same culture strain of Hyphochytrium (23) using 454 FLX sequencing of cDNA reads and assembled it in Newbler 2.5 (24) using the default cDNA settings.
-We cleaned 70 sequences from this assembly by removing contigs of less than 100 bp in length (excluding the polyA regions) and/or contigs that consisted of predominately repeat motifs.
+We cleaned 70 sequences from this assembly by removing contigs of less than 100 bp in length (excluding the poly-A regions) and/or contigs that consisted of predominately repeat motifs.
 This resulted in 6,202 transcript sequences with an N50 of 1,044 bp.
-To investigate how complete our genome assembly was we utilised three approaches: i) we compared the genes identified from the transcriptome using BLAT (with a gathering threshold of 1e-50) to the genomic assembly, ii) we used the Core Eukaryotic Genes Mapping Approach (CEGMA) pipeline (25) and iii) as CEGMA is no longer being updated we trialled BUSCO v1.2 - Benchmarking Universal Single-Copy Orthologs - which aims to give a similar metric, but is instead based on the presence of ‘near-universal single-copy orthologues’ in eukaryotes.
+To investigate how complete our genome assembly was we utilised three approaches: i) we compared the genes identified from the transcriptome using BLAST (with a gathering threshold of 1e-50) to the genomic assembly, ii) we used the Core Eukaryotic Genes Mapping Approach (CEGMA) pipeline (25) and iii) as CEGMA is no longer being updated we trialled BUSCO v1.2 - Benchmarking Universal Single-Copy Orthologs - which aims to give a similar metric, but is instead based on the presence of ‘near-universal single-copy orthologues’ in eukaryotes.
 These analyses demonstrated that the genome assembly was predicted to be respectively; 97.8%, 91.5%, and 52% complete in terms of gene sampling (Fig. S1).
 We suspect that both CEGMA and BUSCO underestimate the completeness of genomes as the core gene list is derived from a subset of eukaryotic genomes that does not fully sample a diverse collection of eukaryotic genomes, (e.g. BUSCO version 1.2 only samples fungi and metazoan genomes) which inevitably gives a much lower estimation of completion.
 Specifically, Fig. 1a/b shows the CEGMA/BUSCO scores across the stramenopiles, demonstrating a 27/16 complete/partial gene family absence in the H. catenoides assembly according to CEGMA.
 This is a moderate level of absence compared with other stramenopile genomes (e.g. Blastocystis hominis and Ectocarpus siliculosus with 76/53 and 71/31 complete/partial gene family absences respectively).
 Using the CEGMA and transcriptome comparison approaches described, we then investigated the completeness of the assembly when scaffolds below 1 Kbp, 5 Kbp, and 10 Kbp were removed (Fig. S1).
 This analysis demonstrates that the removal of scaffolds less than 1 Kbp has a negligible effect on the predicted completeness of the genome.
 As such we have submitted the >= 1 Kbp scaffold assembly along with the predicted proteome as a draft genome to the EMBL EBI database for community access.
 See Fig. 1b for details of assembly in-comparison to other eukaryotic genomic sequences.
 Details of genome contamination assessment are given in the Methods and Materials.

-Analysis using RepeatMasker (29) demonstrated that the > 1 kb genome assembly contained 9.53% repeat regions where 1.79% of the repeat sequence was assigned to transposable elements.
+Analysis using RepeatMasker (29) demonstrated that the > 1 Kbp genome assembly contained 9.53% repeat regions where 1.79% of the repeat sequence was assigned to transposable elements.
 The Hyphochytrium genome contained a full set of tRNAs including an additional tRNA for selenocysteine.
 Putative genes and their predicted proteins were identified using a combined pathway as described in the methods.
 This approach identified 18,481 putative gene models (406 of which represented different splice forms), a total gene number similar to the mean (15,946) for other sequenced stramenopiles (Fig. 1b).
 The number of introns and exons reported by the program Genome Annotation Generator (GAG) was 67,332 and 85,813 respectively, with an average exon length of 228 and intron length of 208.

 Genome size, ploidy and evidence of sexual reproduction